jhare113/website/content/_index.md

 description = "Decision Scientist and Religious Studies PhD"
 +++

 I am a decision scientist and religious studies PhD living in Decatur, Georgia.
 I am an experienced researcher, [writer](/writing-editing/), editor, teacher, and project manager.
-I currently work at an analytics and AI consultancy (all views are my own).

 Prior to moving to Georgia, I spent five years as a project manager at an internationally operating, progressive non-profit institution for civic education.
 My primary responsibilities concerned socio-ecological transformation, particularly in relationship to the Global South.